CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b2-Python-Ex1.md

     You've successfully started the Python interpreter, which identifies itself as version 3.7.3.
 We'll look at how to interact with the interpreter later in this lab.
-For now, type `quit()` and press the `Enter` or `Return` key to exit out of the interpreter:
+For now, type `quit()` and press the `Enter` or `Return` key to exit out of the interpreter, for example:

     ```
     >>>quit()